csula/cs1222-fall-2017/notes/homeworks/homework3.md

 3. Insert another user object containing `name` of "Bob", `age` of 21, `position` of "student" and `grade` of 89 to `users` collection
 4. Find users of age between 20 to 23 (inclusive)
     * hint: at the end of find(), please append `toArray()` for testing
+5. Delete user bob
+    * use `db.users.find().toArray()` to test result
+6. Update user object of 'Alice' to grade 95
+    * use `db.users.find().toArray()` to test result
-5. Update Eric to have a new field called homeAddress containing of following json:
+7. Update Eric to have a new field called homeAddress containing of following json:

     ```
     {